Vector04/pion2023/content/rules.md

 ## General Rules

  -  It is not allowed to communicate (about the problems) by any means with anyone other than team members.

  -  It is allowed to use a scientific, graphical calculator (Ti-83, Ti-84 or a similar model).

- -  Mobile phones are tolerated, but can only be used for emergencies, during the duration of the competition.
+ -  Mobile phones are not tolerated.

  -  You are allowed to eat, drink and use the bathroom.